 Highlight your biggest accomplishments and best attributes here.
 Lead with your strengths, conveying both competence and confidence, and build a case that the hiring manager must take you seriously as a candidate for the job.
 See our resume sample below.

 Highly skilled, experienced and reliable doorman.
-Adept in providing excellent customer service and knowledgeable about entry screening protocol and safety guidelines.
-Committed to the highest level of support and handling all duties in a friendly and positive manner.
+Adept at providing excellent customer service and knowledgeable about entry screening protocols and safety guidelines.
+Committed to providing the highest level of support and security.

 Employment history sample